 Primarily, our odour panel is responsible for analysing an odour once it has been collected from a site.

 Our UKAS accredited sampling team usually collect the samples by way of an odour sampling survey.
 However, many clients also send us samples they’ve collected themselves, using our ‘lab only’ service.

 Generally speaking, the most popular odour testing service we offer is odour concentration testing.
 But our clever bunch of sniffers also test samples for other features and characteristics.
-This includes odour characterisation (what it smells like), intensity (how strong it is) and hedonic tone (how pleasant it is).
+We can analyse samples for odour characterisation (what it smells like), intensity (how strong it is) and hedonic tone (how pleasant it is).

 OBJECTIVE ODOUR TESTING

 Only 1 in 3 applicants for a Silsoe Odours sniffer role are successful.
 We look for the most objective, consistent data output possible.
 The laboratory team select odour panellists using a process of testing in line with the European Standard BS EN13725.

 The odour testing laboratory is Covid-19 compliant and UKAS accredited.
 So you can rest easy at the quality of our results.